bluz71/vim-mistfly-statusline/README.md

 _mistfly statusline_ supports the [ALE](https://github.com/dense-analysis/ale)
 plugin.

-The `mistflyWithALEStatus` option specifies whether to indicate the presence of the ALE errors and warnings in the current buffer via the defined `mistflyDiagnosticSymbol` (the Unicode `U+2716` `✖` symbol by default).
+The `mistflyWithALEStatus` option specifies whether to indicate the presence of the ALE errors and warnings in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

 By default, ALE errors and warnings will **not** be indicated.